WAFY

-WAFY (103.1 FM; "Key 103") is a radio station located in Frederick, Maryland, in the United States.
-The station currently airs a Hot AC format and is owned by Manning Broadcasting, Inc.
+WAFY (103.1 FM; "Key 103") is a commercial radio station licensed to Middletown, Maryland, and serving Frederick County.
+It airs a hot adult contemporary format and is owned by Manning Broadcasting, with studios on Industry Lane in Frederick.

+WAFY has an effective radiated power (ERP) of 1,000 watts.
+The transmitter tower is off Swimming Pool Road at Schley Avenue in Braddock Heights.

 History

-The station was founded in 1990 by Barbara Marmet, with the intention of having a community radio station for Frederick.
-The "Key" branding references Frederick native Francis Scott Key.
+The station signed on the air on May 14, 1990.
+It was founded by Barbara Marmet, who had the intention of having a community radio station for Frederick and surrounding towns.
+The "Key" branding references Frederick native Francis Scott Key, whose poem led to the composition of "The Star Spangled Banner."

 Among several applicants for the allocation, the Federal Communications Commission (FCC) gave preference to her because of her local residency and, under an affirmative action program designed to increase minority-owned broadcasters, a woman.
-This led to a lawsuit by Jerome Lamprecht, one of the competing applicants; in 1992's Lamprecht v.
+This led to a lawsuit by Jerome Lamprecht, one of the competing applicants.
+In 1992's Lamprecht v.
 FCC, the D.C.
 Circuit Court of Appeals held in an opinion written by newly confirmed Supreme Court Justice Clarence Thomas that in the absence of a demonstrable reason, such as encouraging programming diversity, such preference was unconstitutional.
 Litigation continued until an eventual settlement between Lamprecht and Marmet in 1999.

 Marmet sold WAFY to Nassau Broadcasting Partners in 2005.
-After Nassau went into chapter 11 bankruptcy protection, the station, along with WARK and WWEG in Hagerstown, were purchased by Manning Broadcasting, Inc. in May 2012, with the sale being completed on November 1, 2012 at a price of $6.4 million.
+After Nassau went into chapter 11 bankruptcy protection, the station, along with WARK and WWEG in Hagerstown, were purchased by Manning Broadcasting, Inc. in May 2012.
+The sale was completed on November 1, at a price of $6.4 million.

-On September 16, 2010 at 9am, Key 103 dropped the "Frederick's Continuous Soft Rock" moniker and began a 20th anniversary retrospective show looking back at the 20 years of the station's personalities, music, and activities.
-This retrospective ended at 12 noon with a launch into its current Top 40 format, now positioning as "Key 103, Today’s Hits, Yesterday’s Favorites!"
+For much of the early 2000s, WAFY played soft adult contemporary music.
+On September 16, 2010, at 9 am, Key 103 dropped the slogan "Frederick's Continuous Soft Rock" and began a 20th anniversary retrospective show looking back at the history of the station's personalities, music, and activities.
+This retrospective ended at noon with a launch into its current hot adult contemporary format.